automationtesterag/notes/JavaScript/javascript-part-1.md

 As a rule, only the simplest scripts are put into HTML.
 More complex ones reside in separate files.
 The benefit of a separate file is that the browser will download it and store it in its cache.
 Other pages that reference the same script will take it from the cache instead of downloading it, so the file is actually downloaded only once.
 That reduces traffic and makes pages faster.

-Got it!
-Here's the original text you provided, but formatted as requested:

----

 **JavaScript Syntax**
 Summary: In this tutorial, you will learn about JavaScript syntax, including whitespace, statements, identifiers, comments, expressions, and keywords.